In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Clean Porches

-- When guests visit, they walk up to the front porch, but most people (including myself) get busy and forget to clean them.
+- When guests visit, they walk up to the front porch, but most people (including myself) get busy and forget to clean it.
 I don’t know how or why they get so gross, but I feel I can’t sweep mine enough.
 It’s something that needs to be done often, so this is another thing you can offer to do regularly.
 All you’ll need for this is an outdoor broom and small trash bags.

 How To Get The Word Out